DylanParenzee/IBM-cybersecurity-course/README.md

 - Different types of security threats
-- WHat is a vulnerabilty assesment?
+- What is a vulnerabilty assesment?
+- What differnet roles are available in cybersecurity?